 Send money from any currency in your account to pay your bills or send money to friends and family;

 Receive money with account numbers and IBANs.
-Get paid in AUD, EUR, GBP or USD in your account (zero fees)
+Get paid in AUD, EUR, GBP or USD in your account (with zero fees).

 It's free to get your international bank details for the different currencies and it's free to receive funds using those bank details.